Account Codes Reference

 Financial adjustments and transfers:

-Cash Transfers: Moving money between different cash accounts (which are explained in “Cash accounts” section).
+Cash Transfers: Moving money between different cash accounts (which are explained in the "Cash accounts" section).

 Cash Corrections (Gain): Adjustments for accounting overages (when physical cash is more than expected).